auth0/magic/README.md

 # magic
 [![Build Status](https://www.travis-ci.org/auth0/magic.svg?branch=master)](https://travis-ci.org/auth0/magic)

+**This repo is deprecated.
+It will be archived and eventually deleted.**

 `magic` is a lightweight wrapper around the `crypto` interface to OpenSSL and the `libsodium` library which provides a standard cryptography API for internal use, consistent with best current practices recommended by the product security team at Auth0.
 Named not for what it is intended to do, but for [what it is intended to prevent](https://en.wikipedia.org/wiki/Magic_(cryptography)).

 All public functions support both callbacks and promises (and therefore async/await), allowing easy integration into any preexisting codebase.
 All constructions requiring secret keys will generate them as necessary if they are not supplied, and return them for future use.